 To the Victorians, a gift of a red or pink anemone conveyed a feeling forsaken.
 These meanings lend themselves well to apology bouquets.
 Several types of anemones flower in spring, while others bloom in autumn.
 Finding fresh, seasonal anemones will add beauty to your “I’m sorry” floral gift.

 When you look at a fresh bouquet of peonies, the first thing that comes to mind probably isn’t shame.
 But that’s just what a gift of these fluffy, lovely flowers signified in Victorian times.
 If you’re feeling a bit embarrassed about how you acted, peonies are a perfect way to express it.

 Perhaps the association with shame comes from the ancient Greeks, who told the story of the nymph Paeonia.
 She was flirting with the god Apollo but realized that Aphrodite was watching them.
 She turned red with shame, and Aphrodite turned Paeonia into a flower in retaliation.
 Today, a gift of peonies can let someone know you feel bad about what happened and want to work to make it better.

 When you need to let someone know that your apology is sincere, white orchids are a perfect choice.
-The pure, snowy color of white orchids symbolizes sincerity.
-It’s a good way to get a message across: “I’m being sincere when I say I’m sorry.”
+The pure, snowy color of white orchid flowers symbolize sincerity.
+It’s an excellent way to convey a message: “I’m being sincere when I say I’m sorry.”